Table of Contents

 Lack of processes and tools

-A significant concern lies with the apparent lack of resources that could be leveraged for planning and advancing employees' careers by both the managers who are open to/interested in helping them develop and advance and the employees themselves.
-Research has found that 49% of companies lack the necessary processes and tools to support the identification and movement of employees to other suitable roles inside their organizations.
+A significant concern is the apparent lack of resources to plan and advance employees' careers, both from managers who are open to/interested in helping them develop and advance, and from employees themselves.
+Research has found that 49% of companies lack the processes and tools needed to identify and move employees to other suitable roles within their organizations.
 And 45% of those companies report that their employees lack visibility into growth, development, and movement opportunities.

 Poor governance/ownership

 A major barrier to employee mobility lies in the lack of a structured approach and ecosystem, both of which require discipline and oversight.
-Unfortunately, companies disagree on the most basic element of design, which is with whom the responsibility for career development and mobility lies – the manager or the employee.
+Unfortunately, companies disagree on the most basic element of design: who is responsible for career development and mobility—the manager or the employee.
 Two differing views exist: 1) the manager is better positioned to provide guidance given their higher levels of functional experience and tenure, and 2) it is the employee's responsibility because they know best where their interests and ambitions lie.
-One study highlighted the confusion when it asked people to choose all options that applied, found that 72% said it is the responsibility of the manager, 73% the employee, and 60% voted for HR.
+One study highlighted confusion when it asked people to choose all options that applied: 72% said it is the manager's responsibility, 73% said it is the employee's, and 60% said it is HR's.

-Many HR functions contribute to the development and management of employee mobility - Talent Acquisition (for available openings and requirements), L&D (for training and development options aligned with different roles and job levels), Compensation (for position requirements, cross-organizational pay levels, and transfer pay policies), and HR Shared Services (transfer policies, relocation assistance, employee data/record updates, etc.).
+Many HR functions contribute to the development and management of employee mobility—Talent Acquisition (for available openings and requirements), L&D (for training and development options aligned with different roles and job levels), Compensation (for position requirements, cross-organizational pay levels, and transfer pay policies), and HR Shared Services (transfer policies, relocation assistance, employee data/record updates).
 Other functions, such as those under the Administration umbrella (e.g., Facilities, Security, IT, Procurement), also have responsibilities, processes, and policies for employee mobility.
 These functions must work together to create and govern a responsive and sustainable process and ecosystem.
-Without associated executive oversight, it will likely languish and continue to represent a challenge.
+Without associated executive oversight, it will likely languish and remain a challenge.

 Given that only 30% of organizations say they are effective at talent mobility, the lack of formal processes and tools that integrate the requirements of all the functions involved results in support for managers and employees that is often confusing, bureaucratic, and limiting.
 The effort it takes an individual manager to identify opportunities and guidance for 5-10+ direct reports in different roles and at different stages of their careers can be daunting and, frankly, easy to ignore and categorize as “too hard.”